goeiebook/creativelab/README.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapses.
 Then another.
 My ego wanes.
-I revisit my application, to assure myself, but [it's broken](https://www.creativelab5.com/s/puukkz).
-The animation doesn't play as designed, and the dev console shows an error.
+I revisit my application, and discover that [it's broken](https://www.creativelab5.com/s/puukkz).
+The animation doesn't play as planned.
+The dev console shows an error.
 This is disappointing.
-Searching twitter for the #creativelab5 hashtag turns up the account of one of the designers.
+I feel embarassed.
+I search twitter and find the account of one of the designers.
 [I tweet to him](https://twitter.com/Andrew_Herzog/status/708081805103144960).
 He responds.

 ![the response][tweet]

 Is that sarcasm?
 This is confusing.
+I'm not socially adept.
 But then something unanticipated happens: profile views.
 Dozens of them.
 Twitter analytics stated my profile views were up by 1000%.

 ---